ringvold/website/content/blog/the-case-for-elixir.md

 As with so many other parts of this article OTP is a big topic and could be a separate article, but I'll try make it short!
 Today the name is a bit strange but it was created by Ericsson for their telephone switches in the 80s and 90s so in that context in makes more sense.

 OTP is an integral part of many Erlang applications.
-In essence OTP is a set of design principles and standards including tools and libraries to make it easier to create applications that adheres to them. <fn id="^otp"/>
+In essence OTP is a set of design principles and standards including tools and libraries to make it easier to create applications that adheres to them. <fn-ref id="otp" />

 Since Elixir is compatible with OTP we can leverage these principles and technologies that has been battle tested in high-pressure and critical applications for decades!